 Use your chalk snapline to make a line 1/4 inch out from the starting wall.
 Do the same at the ending wall on the opposite side of the room.
-(This is your "expansion gap," which allows for movement of the wood in the floor; it will be covered by trim at the end of the project.)
+This is your "expansion gap," which allows for movement of the wood in the floor; it will be covered by trim at the end of the project.

-Measure the space between the two lines at one end of the room, then at the other, to determine how far out of square the walls are.
+With a laminate flooring wall not straight, you'll need to measure the space between the two lines at one end of the room, then at the other, to determine how far out of square the walls are.
 Example: If your measurement at one end of the room is 10 feet, and your measurement at the other end is 10 feet 2 inches, then the room is 2 inches out of square.

 Lay your first course of tongue-and-groove laminate floorboards down along the starting wall, with the groove side facing the wall.
 Clip the boards together end to end.
 Cut the final piece as needed on your miter saw, leaving a 1/4 inch expansion gap.